Annimari Korte

 Annimari Katriina Korte OLY (born 8 April 1988 in Kirkkonummi, Finland) is a Finnish 100 meter hurdler and a sports journalist.
-Her personal best and national record (24 July 2019 in Joensuu) of 12.72 makes her the fastest Finnish woman of all time in 100 meter hurdles.
-She had to retire from athletics in 2012 due to illnesses.
+Her personal best and the former national record (24 July 2019 in Joensuu) of 12.72 makes her the second fastest Finnish woman of all time in 100 meter hurdles.

+Korte had to retire from athletics in 2012 due to illnesses.
 She was diagnosed with an eosinophilic esophagitis and Tietze syndrome.
 She started athletics again in 2017.
-She represented Finland at the 2019 World Championships Women's 100 metres hurdles and qualified for the semi-finals.
+Korte represented Finland at the 2019 World Championships Women's 100 metres hurdles and qualified for the semi-finals.

 She represented Finland at the 2020 Summer Olympics.

-She has a Master’s degree in Sports Journalism from St Mary’s University in London and a Bachelor’s degree in Communication Studies from Clemson University.
+Korte has a Master's degree in Sports Journalism from St Mary's University in London and a Bachelor's degree in Communication Studies from Clemson University.
 She has also studied in University of Georgia and San Diego State University.

+Personal life

+Korte studied in the United States from 2007 to 2011.
+While there, she was in a relationship with American football player DeAndre Hopkins.
+She was also in a relationship with Jamaican hurdler Hansle Parchment, whom she met in London after the 2012 Summer Olympics, when she was studying at a university there.
+In 2014, while working as a journalist, she met French hurdler Pascal Martinot-Lagarde, with whom she was in a relationship.
+Korte was also in a relationship with Cuban hurdler Orlando Ortega, whom she met in 2015.

+Korte was diagnosed with ADHD in 2023.